MECE Framework: Definition, Examples, and Tips (2026)

 Mutually exclusive means that every category in your breakdown is completely separate.
 No single item can belong to two categories at the same time.

 For example, if you segment a company's customers by age into 18 to 30, 31 to 45, and 46 to 65, each customer falls into exactly one group.
-There is zero overlap.
-That is mutually exclusive.
+There is zero overlap, so the segmentation is mutually exclusive.

 What Does Collectively Exhaustive Mean?